Adjunct Professor, Faculty of Design

 To achieve these challenging but necessary outcomes requires a community of practice.

 So in 2012 Antony became one of four co-founders of what is now the international and rapidly growing Strongly Sustainable Business Model Group (SSBMG).
-This group of practitioners, researchers and graduate students, hosted by the OCAD University Strategic Innovation Lab, is community of innovation practice and knowledge mobilization initiative focused on all aspects required to enable small and medium enterprises to design, adopt, and gain benefits from strongly sustainable, future-fit, thriving and flourishing business models.
+This group of practitioners, researchers and graduate students, hosted by the OCAD University Strategic Innovation Lab, is community of innovation practice and knowledge mobilization initiative focused on all the aspects required to enable small and medium enterprises to design, adopt, and gain benefits from strongly sustainable, future-fit, thriving, regenerative, resilient and flourishing business models.

 Then in 2013, with early members of the Strongly Sustainable Business Model Group, Antony convened an international team to bring to market the Flourishing Enterprise Innovation Toolkit including the Flourishing Business Canvas.
 The Toolkit is based on his recent graduate research in which he designed and evaluated an ontology and canvas for strongly sustainable business models.
 His research is now published as four increasingly well cited peer-reviewed articles in respected journals (citations and manuscripts here).
 His research significantly extended the earlier profit-focused Business Model Ontology and the popular visual collaborative practitioner design tool the Business Model Canvas.
 (For a practitioner introduction to the research see these blog posts).

-Lastly, to be useful the toolkit needs to be applied in specific situations.
+To be useful in practice the toolkit needs to be applied in specific situations.
 To understand, test and refine the Toolkit, the project has established a free First Explorers licensing program.
-Over 120 licensees around the world are now engaged in their own initiatives trying out Toolkit in their contexts and providing feedback to the Toolkit project team.
+Over 150 licensees around the world are now engaged in their own initiatives trying out Toolkit in their contexts and providing feedback to the Toolkit project team.
 Additionally, Antony himself is engaged with First Explorers in co-leading two of these initiatives.
 These two initiatives are focused on enabling leaders in two different contexts to apply in practice the Toolkit along with other relevant frameworks, methods and tools to realize flourishing enterprises.

 1. Lean for Flourishing Startups "Innovating Innovation with the Startup Ecosystem".
 This project is focused on learning, content, methods and tools to help organizations encouraging entrepreneurs and their startups to benefit from the innovative flourishing approach.
 Based on its integrated Flourishing Entrepreneurship competency model, Lean for Flourishing works with entrepreneurial encouragers (accelerators, incubators, co-working space, corporate innovation centres etc.) to enable them to innovate they way they help entrepreneurs be innovative and achieve their goals.

 2. Better My Business "Unleashing Innovation Through Co-Creation with Established Enterprises".
-This project is focused on professional service design, frameworks, methods and tools.
-Better My Business then applies these with enable leaders of established small and medium sized enterprises to gain the social, environmental and economic innovation and risk reduction benefits of the flourishing approach.
+This project is focused on professional strategy design services, frameworks, methods and tools.
+Better My Business then applies these with enable leaders of established small and medium sized enterprises to develop strategiies that leverage the social, environmental and economic innovation and risk reduction benefits of the flourishing approach.

 The commercial aspects of all three of these projects is undertaken through Antony's company, Edward James Consulting Ltd. a flourishing enterprise design consultancy in Toronto, Ontario, and an Industry Partner with the sLab since April 2014.
-In the fall of Edward James Consulting became one of the rapidly growing community of nearly 2,400 Certified Benefit Corporations that seeks to use business as a force for good, doing good to do well.
+In the fall of 2017 Edward James Consulting became one of the rapidly growing community of over 2,600 Certified Benefit Corporations® that seeks to use business as a force for good, doing good to do well.
+Edward James Consulting is also incubating the Co-operative of Flourishing Enterprise Innovators, the long-term home of the global community using and further developing the Flourishing Enterprise Innovation Toolkit.

-All this work builds on Antony's 25 years’ experience in the design and implementation of management information systems for companies such as Apple, Bell Canada, CGI and AT&T. More recently Antony has undertaken business model work for a number of for-profit and not-for-profit enterprises and startups, and has worked with The Natural Step and B Lab on a new benchmark for truly sustainable business - the Future-fit Business Benchmark - another project of members of the Strongly Sustainable Business Model Group.
+All this work builds on Antony's 25 years’ experience in the design and implementation of management information systems for companies such as Apple, Bell Canada, CGI and AT&T, focused on enterprise applications such as ERP, CRM, SCM, SRM, PLM, etc..
+More recently Antony has undertaken business model work for a number of for-profit and not-for-profit enterprises and startups, and has worked with The Natural Step and B Lab on a new benchmark for truly sustainable business - the Future-fit Business Benchmark - another project of members of the Strongly Sustainable Business Model Group.

 Antony is a graduate of York Universitys' faculties of Environmental Studies and Schulich School of Business with a Masters of Environmental Studies in Business Model Design and Sustainability and a Graduate Diploma in Business and the Environment.